tomkat-cr/data_lakehouse_local_stack/README.md

 ls -l ${ORIGINAL_JSON_FILES_PATH} | wc -l
 ```

-16. Move the files to the `data/raygun` directory in the Project, or perform the `Large number of input data files` procedure (se next section) to link the `${HOME}/Downloads/raygun-data/assets` to the `data/raygun` directory.
+16. Move the files to the `data/raygun` directory in the Project, or perform the `Large number of input data files` procedure (see next section) to link the `${HOME}/Downloads/raygun-data/assets` to the `data/raygun` directory.

 ### Large number of input data files